yaelelmatad/modularity_clustering/README.md

 #Modularity Clustering#
-This tool set includes a version of modularity clustering algorithm by Newman Phys Rev E 69, 066133
+A version of modularity clustering algorithm by Newman Phys Rev E 69, 066133

 To run it via python import it as a module:
 ```python